LucaMaccarini/InstaMacBot/README.md

 [click here for see the video](https://www.youtube.com/watch?v=2prio4o70BA)

 # Note
-in a few days a new version will be released with a total graphic restyiling and a better file management
+in a few days a new version will be released with a total graphic restyling and a better file management

 ## 1) Main Classes